Mall of America: Overview

-The Mall of America has a gross area of 5600000 sqft or 129 acre, and 2869000 sqft of retail space.
+Mall of America has a gross floor area (GFA) of 5689000 sqft or 129 acre, and a gross leasable area (GLA) of 2869000 sqft.
 The mall is nearly symmetric, with a roughly rectangular floor plan.
-More than 500 stores are arranged along three levels of pedestrian walkways on the sides of the rectangle, with a 4th level on the south and east sides.
+More than 520 stores are arranged along three levels of pedestrian walkways on the sides of the rectangle, with a fourth level on the south and east sides.
 Four anchor department stores are located at the corners.
 The mall is organized into four different zones.
 Each of those zones had its own decorative style until a series of renovations from 2010 to 2015 led to a unified and more luxurious style, as well as to coincide with the mall's first major expansion.
-The mall's food court is on the 3rd floor.
+The mall's food court is on the third floor.

+Many have described Mall of America as a "city within a city."

 Despite Minnesota's cold winters, only the mall's entrances and some below ground areas are heated.
 Heat is allowed in through skylights above the central amusement park area.
 The majority of the heat is produced by lighting fixtures, other electric devices and people in the mall.
-Even during the winter, air conditioning systems may still be in use during peak hours to ensure a comfortable shopping environment.
+Even during the winter, HVAC systems may still be in use during peak hours to ensure a comfortable shopping environment.
 Although the common areas are unheated, the individual stores do have heating systems.

-Two nearly identical seven-story parking ramps on the east and west sides of the mall provide 12,287 parking spaces.
-Overflow parking north of the building provides an additional 1,200–1,500 spaces and 1,407 spaces are provided by IKEA, which opened in July 2004.